• Art magazine

 Further information: euward.de

-Further information: Behindart.org
+Further information: behindart.org

-07 Kaethe: K Kunsthaus in Pulheim
+07 kaethe:k Art House in Pulheim

-Kaethe: K Kunsthaus - a selection of the artists
+kaethe:k Kunsthaus - A selection of artists

-Kaethe: K Kunsthaus - a selection of the artists
+kaethe:k Kunsthaus – A selection of artists

 Further information: kaethe-k.de

-Owner and managing director of Kunstplaza .
-Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.
+Owner and Managing Director of Kunstplaza.
+Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.

 Joachim Rodriguez y Romero

-Owner and managing director of Kunstplaza .
-Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.
-Successful conclusion in web design as part of a university degree (2008).
-Further development of creativity techniques through courses in free drawing, expression painting and theatre/acting.
-Profound knowledge of the art market through many years of journalistic research and numerous collaborations with actors/institutions from art and culture.
+Owner and Managing Director of Kunstplaza.
+Journalist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
+Successful completion of a degree in web design as part of a university study (2008).
+Further development of creativity techniques through courses in free drawing, expressive painting, and theatre/acting.
+Profound knowledge of the art market through years of journalistic research and numerous collaborations with actors/institutions from art and culture.

 www. kunstplaza .de/

-• Art for all - how can art promote inclusion?
+• Art for All - How can art promote inclusion?

 From exclusion to acceptance: How art can contribute to inclusion

-• Sell your art through your own web shop
+• Selling your art through your own online shop

 The best ways to make money as an artist in 2025